Updated

 - Full-length shotguns,

-- Antique firearms manufactured not later than 1898, and
+- Antique firearms manufactured no later than 1898, and

-- Firearms defined as curios or relics under U.S. law.2
+- Firearms defined as curios or relics under U.S. law.3

-People who are otherwise permitted to possess firearms may open carry these weapons in the state, as long as the location permits firearms.
+People otherwise permitted to possess firearms may open carry these weapons in the state, and no permit is necessary for open carry.
+(There are some locations where the concealed or open carrying of firearms is prohibited.)

 4. What guns are illegal in Colorado?